 7. Keep Your Phone Charged

-Trying to make calls with a low battery on a weak network puts stress on your phone.
+Trying to make calls with a low phone battery on a weak network puts stress on your phone.
 When the phone tries to connect to the nearest cell tower, it sucks up power from the battery.
 Keep your phone charged as much as possible.
 You’ll have fewer dropped calls and missed texts.

 8. Check for Damage to Your Phone

 Most of us have dropped our phones at some point.
 If you have a decent case, you may never see any damage.
 But not all damage is visible.
-Potential damage can reduce the quality of signal your cell phone receives by a significant amount.
+Internal damage can reduce the quality of signal your cell phone receives by a significant amount.

-9. Hold Your Phone in a Different Way
+9. Hold Your Phone a Different Way

 10. Remove/Replace Phone Case